Cannabis Oil for COPD

 Managing COPD calls for symptom control and preserving lung function.
 The symptoms of COPD usually come from airway inflammation and swelling that makes breathing difficult.
 Conventional, FDA-approved, treatment for COPD includes the use of corticosteroids and other anti-inflammatory agents.

-As much as these medications are effective, patients using them may have to grapple with severe side effects such as weight gain, blood sugar imbalance, tolerance, and a decline in sex drive.
+As much as these medications are effective, patients using them may have to grapple with severe side effects.
+These can include weight gain, blood sugar imbalance, tolerance, and a decline in sex drive.

 How Should You Take Cannabis Medicine When You Have COPD?